LexxFedoroff/articles/js-code-coverage/article.md

 ### 4. Update the App Component

-Update `src/App.tsx` to use our utility functions and add a reset button:
+Change `src/App.tsx` to use our helper functions and add a reset button:

 ```typescript
 import { useState } from 'react'